Markus Posset

 Markus Posset (born 15 April 1976 in Mödling, Austria) is an Austrian media entrepreneur, lobbyist and investor.
 He has been awarded the Decoration of Honour for Services to the Republic of Austria in Gold and is Honorary Consul of the Republic of Albania in Austria.
-Posset is also best-selling author of several books.
+Posset is also a best-selling author of several books.

-Life
+Education

 Posset completed an apprenticeship as a communications engineer with the Austrian Federal Railways (ÖBB) and completed studies in Business Administration (Magister), in Work and Process Psychology (MSc) and in Sales & Marketing (Executive MBA).

+Career

-From 2000 onwards, he worked in management positions at Echo Medienhaus Group, most recently being COO of the group.
+Posset worked in management positions at Echo Medienhaus Group, most recently being COO of the group.
 At the end of 2016, he left the group and in 2017 became managing director at the Verlagsgruppe News (VGN), being responsible for the magazines Trend and Profil.
 In May 2018, he became managing director for the magazine division of the media group Österreich.
 In 2023, Posset became the new chairman of the board of directors of Star Troopers Media, Entertainment und Investment AG in Switzerland and CEO of the Star Troopers Holding in Austria.

 In January 2021, Posset was awarded the Decoration of Honour for Services to the Republic of Austria in Gold by resolution of the Austrian federal President Alexander Van der Bellen of 14 January 2021, acknowledging his services to the Austrian media landscape.
 In May 2021, he was appointed Honorary Consul of the Republic of Albania in Austria.